 Preemie Sizing Explained

-One of the first things to be aware of when buying preemie clothing is there is not one single size.
+One of the first things I discovered and that you should be aware of when buying preemie clothing is there is not one single size.

 Depending on the manufacturer, there are usually 2-3 preemie sizes that cater for babies ranging from as small as 1-3lbs, all the way up to 5-6lbs.